(Immigrants’ Journey to Career Success in the United States: Age 15, 16 and their Guardians.)

-Like the title, this post assumes that you are within the age of 15 and 16, that you recently arrived from another country to reside in the United States, and that you have the legal papers to do so.
+As the title of this post suggests, it is assumed that you are within the age of 15 and 16, that you recently arrived from another country to reside in the United States, and that you have the legal papers to do so.
 Or, that you are a parent, family members, and/or friends of these individuals.
 If so, please share this post with them:)!
 Thanks.

 This means that their students’ performances on the states standardized tests are poor, and this could be indicative of different factors including little to no resources flowing to that school compared to other schools in other zones, poor leadership and ineffective teaching at the school, absence of effective Parent-Teachers Association (PTA), and more.
 Research the Department of Education’s website in your state.
 Inquire about the list of PSS and SS.

 4. Who are the parents of the students attending the school that you know?
 Do they offer guidance, support, and necessary discipline to their children?
 If some or all the above questions are answered in the negative, run!

 Run for your life……. for your future, even if you think you are smart and maintain a healthy studying habit!
 Peer pressure, the excitement of being in America, and the age of adolescence, which you currently are, do not mix well.

 Before you know it, you’ll get challenged less, get tempted more often, pick fights with your parents or guardians, strain relationships with the people who have worked hard to earn your respect, and become the victim of your environment.
 Run!